-Performance Criteria Syllabus

-You can: You will:

-Understand the roles and duties of the key stakeholders in an Investment Regulated Pension Scheme (IRPS) Understand the different roles and responsibilities in the Regulatory Regime 1.
-Key Stakeholders The Role and Duties of the different trustees The Role and Duties of the Scheme Administrator The Role and Duties of the SIPP Operator The Role and Duties of the SSAS Sponsoring Employer The Beneficiaries The "Three Hats"

-2. Regulatory Regime

-The Role of the Pensions Regulator The Role of HM Revenue & Customs The Role of the Financial Conduct Authority Disclosure and making complaints
+Performance Criteria Syllabus You can: You will: Understand the roles and duties of the key stakeholders in 1.
+Key Stakeholders an Investment Regulated Pension Scheme (IRPS) The Role and Duties of the different trustees The Role and Duties of the Scheme Administrator 2.
+Understand the different roles and responsibilities in the Regulatory Regime The Role and Duties of the SIPP Operator The Role and Duties of the SSAS Sponsoring Employer The Beneficiaries The "Three Hats" 2.
+Regulatory Regime The Role of the Pensions Regulator The Role of HM Revenue & Customs The Role of the Financial Conduct Authority Disclosure and making complaints